rucev/LearningProjects/README.md

 # What are my Learning Projects:

-In this repository there are several projects that I developed to practice programming, organized by language.
+In this repository there are several projects that I developed to practice programming.
 The main purpose is to have a more clean and presentable GitHub profile deleting some old repositories but keeping my first steps learning new languages or experimenting with code in general registered in this one.

 ## Python